BRITE-REU/programming-workshops/source/workshops/07_visualization/workshop.rst

 Workshop Overview
 ------------------

-This workshop will walk you through an analysis of the GSE53987 microarray data set.
+This workshop will walk you through an anlaysis of the GSE53987 microarray data set.
 This workshop has the following three tasks:

   1. Visualize the demographics of the data set
   2. Cluster gene expression data and appropriately visualize the cluster results
   3. Compute differential gene expression and visualize the differential expression